GabeStah/Airbrake.io/Copy/Language Page Rewrites/Magento/text.md

 ## Quick Setup

-### Install with Modman

-If you have `Modman` already then installing `Airbrake-Magento` is no sweat.
+1. To begin using `Airbrake-Magento` start by [Creating an Airbrake account](https://airbrake.io/account/new), signing in, and making a new project.

-1. Open a terminal window, navigate to your Magento project directory, initialize `Modman` (if necessary), clone the `Airbrake-Magento` `git` repository, then deploy it via Modman:
+2. Open a terminal window, navigate to your Magento project directory, initialize `Modman` (if necessary), clone the `Airbrake-Magento` `git` repository, then deploy it via Modman:

 ```bash
 $ cd <your-magento-project>